open-amos/starter/README.md

 If you prefer to run this in your own environment without Docker:

 1. Install [dbt-core and dbt-postgres](https://docs.getdbt.com/docs/get-started-dbt) or any other adapter.
-AMOS works with any database engine supported by dbt, including PostgreSQL, MySQL, Microsoft SQL Server, Snowflake, Google BigQuery, Amazon Redshift, Databricks, and more.
+AMOS works with any database engine supported by dbt, including DuckDB, PostgreSQL, MySQL, Microsoft SQL Server, Snowflake, Google BigQuery, Amazon Redshift, Databricks, and more.
 2. Configure your database connections in `profiles.yml`
 3. Run `dbt deps` to install dependencies (amos-core and amos-source-example)
 4. Run `dbt seed` to load example data